 Rebecca J. Glover, Associate Professor; Ph.D., Texas Tech University.
 Moral development and reasoning; cognitive development; lifespan development.

 Robin K. Henson, Professor; Ph.D., Texas A&M University.
 Applied general linear model analyses; measurement and assessment; reliability generalization; self-efficacy and motivational theory.

 Darrell Hull, Associate Professor; Ph.D., Baylor University.
 Educational measurement; psychometrics.

 Arminta L. Jacobson, Professor; Ph.D., Texas Woman's University.
 Child development; early education; family life education; infant care; parent education; parent involvement; parenting; work-family relations.

 Todd Kettler, Assistant Professor; Ph.D., Baylor University.
 Gifted education; development and measurement of critical thinking skills and academic talent development of gifted students and adults.

 Wendy Middlemiss, Associate Professor; Ph.D., Syracuse University.
 Educational psychology; child, adolescent and family development; infant sleep; parenting and child care.

-Prathiba Natesan, Assistant Professor; Ph.D., Texas A&M University.
+Prathiba Natesan, Associate Professor; Ph.D., Texas A&M University.
 Analysis of large scale datasets; factor, discriminant and other multivariate analyses; item response theory; differential item functioning.

 Angela Nievar, Associate Professor; Ph.D., Michigan State University.
 Parenting; home visiting; meta-analysis.

-Anne Rinn, Assistant Professor; Ph.D., Indiana University.
+Anne Rinn, Associate Professor; Ph.D., Indiana University.
 Gifted education; development of self-concept; social and emotional development of the gifted and creative; college student development.